goodluckoguzie/goodluckoguzie.github.io/projects/litesocnavgym.md

 **A:** Yes, essential dynamics are preserved, so results should be comparable.
 However, always validate final results in the full SocNavGym environment.

 ### Q: What research has used LiteSocNavGym?
-**A:** LiteSocNavGym has been used for testing Predictive World Models (2StepAhead, MASPM) and Adaptive Prediction Horizons (see Research Applications section), enabling rapid iteration during development.
+**A:** LiteSocNavGym has been used for testing Predictive World Models (2StepAhead, MASPM) and Adaptive Prediction Horizons (see Research Impact section for details).

 ### Q: How do I get started?
-**A:** Install the environment, check the Usage & Examples section above, and start with the basic usage example.
+**A:** Install the environment, check the Installation & Usage section above, and start with the basic usage example.
 The API is compatible with SocNavGym, so existing code should work.

 ---

-## <a id="resources"></a>13.
+## <a id="resources"></a>14.
 Resources & Links

 <p><strong>Technologies:</strong> Python • Gymnasium • Reinforcement Learning • Social Navigation</p>